EmuraDaisuke/SortingAlgorithm.HayateShiki/README.md

-# Hayate-Shiki(颯式)
+# 颯式(Hayate-Shiki)
-Hayate-Shiki(颯式) is an improved merge sort algorithm with the goal of "faster than quick sort".
+Hayate-Shiki is an improved merge sort algorithm with the goal of "faster than quick sort".

 It has the following features.
 * Comparison sort